-- Outline the work plan and timeline (e.g. over a period of one year) envisaged for conducting a review. - Report to the Director Research, MCM that a review/revision of the OMP is required with details of the proposed work plan and timeline.
+• Outline the work plan and timeline (e.g. over a period of one year) envisaged for conducting a review.

-• Confirm to the Director Research, MCM that the OMP can still be applied while the revision process is being completed.
+- Report to the Director Research, MCM that a review/revision of the OMP is required, giving details of the proposed work plan and timeline. - Advise the Director Research, MCM that the OMP can still be applied while the revision process is being completed (unless exceptional circumstances have been determined to apply and a metarule invoked).